mike99mac/minimy-mike99mac/README.md

 - Minimy is now running - the output showing the user and system skill processes.
 - The two minimy file systems frequently written to are now mounted over in-memory ``tmpfs``'s.

 ## The buttons process

 The smart boombox model with the RasPi on-board has three pushbuttons on the front panel to allow quick access to *previous track*, *pause/resume*, and *next track* operations.
+If you hold the middle button for more that two seconds, it does a *stop* function, which also clears the music queue.
 A new **``buttons``** system skill traps button presses and sends corresponding messages to the bus.

 If you want to add buttons to your enclosure, attach them to the following GPIO pins: